Medical Sonography — B.S., Certificate

-Upon completion of either the Bachelor of Science degree or certificate requirements, the student is eligible to sit for the national board examination of the American Registry of Diagnostic Medical Sonographers (ARDMS).
+Upon completion of either the Bachelor of Science degree or certificate requirements, the student is eligible to sit for the national board examination of the ARDMS.

 All students are required to take and pass the ARDMS Standard Physics and Instrumentation (SPI) Examination before completion of the program.

 CPR certification (American Heart Association only)

 Students are required to have current health-care provider cardiopulmonary resuscitation (CPR) certification (adult, child, and infant) for all scheduled clinical experiences.
 CPR certification must be completed at the American Heart Association health-care provider level, and must be completed prior to beginning the program.
 CPR classes are available on campus at Life Support Education, University Arts building, 24887 Taylor Street, Suite 102.
 It is suggested that CPR Certification completion should be done upon acceptance to the program.